lozziboy/arduino-serial-variable-table/README.md

        readonly is optional and set to false by default
        `SerialWatcher.Map(F("Name_That_I_Like"), GlobalVariableName(any), Readonly(bool));`

-      * is possible to add empty spaces between the monitored variables through the following instruction
+      * is possible to add empty spaces between lines through the following instruction
         `SerialWatcher.EmptySpace();`

       * is possible to add custom texts through the following instruction
         `SerialWatcher.Text(F("My custom text"));`

-      * after the variables mapping, is necessary to call this instruction to update all the mapped variables data
+      * after the variables mapping, is necessary to call this instruction to update them all at each loop scan `SerialWatcher.Update();`
-        `SerialWatcher.Update();`

-   5. upload the software to the shield and then run SerialWatcherApp on a laptop to monitor and edit the mapped global variables
+   5. upload the software to the shield and then run SerialWatcherApp on a laptop to monitor/edit the mapped global variables

 * Supported Data-Types: